MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/mailbox-recovery-in-exchange-online.md

 **Solution:**
 Contact Microsoft Support

-When an Active Directory User object is deleted from on-premises, the deletion will be synchronized to Azure Active Directory.
+When an Active Directory User object is deleted from on-premises, the deletion will be synchronized to Microsoft Entra ID.
 This synchronization process could take up to three hours.
 If the deletion has not synchronized yet, there may be an issue with the directory synchronization application.

 For additional Directory Synchronization troubleshooting tips, see [Troubleshoot Azure Active Directory Sync tool installation and Configuration Wizard errors](/troubleshoot/azure/active-directory/installation-configuration-wizard-errors).

 - If your issue is resolved, congratulations!
 Your scenario is complete.
 - If your issue isn't resolved, see [Additional Resources](#additional-resources).

+<a name='ad-user-account-deleted-azure-ad-account-present-online-mailbox-not-present'></a>

-### AD User Account Deleted, Azure AD Account Present, Online Mailbox not present
+### AD User Account Deleted, Microsoft Entra account Present, Online Mailbox not present

 **Solution:**
-Contact Microsoft Support Due to the way Azure Active Directory Connect and the Online Services work, this should not be a possible scenario.
+Contact Microsoft Support Due to the way Microsoft Entra Connect and the Online Services work, this should not be a possible scenario.
 Contact Microsoft Support to get assistance with your issue.

 - If your issue is resolved, congratulations!
 Your scenario is complete.
 - If your issue isn't resolved, see [Additional Resources](#additional-resources).

+<a name='ad-account-deleted-azure-ad-account-present-soft-deleted-online-mailbox-soft-deleted'></a>

-### AD Account Deleted, Azure AD Account Present (Soft deleted), Online Mailbox Soft Deleted
+### AD Account Deleted, Microsoft Entra account Present (Soft deleted), Online Mailbox Soft Deleted

 **Solution**:
-Restore the AD user and run directory synchronization, which will "soft match" the AD user object and the Azure AD object, including reconnecting the "soft deleted" mailbox.
+Restore the AD user and run directory synchronization, which will "soft match" the AD user object and the Microsoft Entra object, including reconnecting the "soft deleted" mailbox.

 1. Connect to [Azure AD PowerShell](/previous-versions/azure/jj151815(v=azure.100)).
 In the same PowerShell window, connect to [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).
 2. Restore the [onPremise AD User](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd379509(v=ws.10)).
 3. Run a Delta Directory Sync.
-4. Apply a new exchange [online license](/microsoft-365/admin/add-users/add-users) to the newly created Azure AD object.
+4. Apply a new exchange [online license](/microsoft-365/admin/add-users/add-users) to the newly created Microsoft Entra object.
 5. Use the [New-MailboxRestoreRequest](/powershell/module/exchange/new-mailboxrestorerequest) to merge the content of the **soft deleted** mailbox to the active mailbox.
 See an example in the screen capture below:

    :::image type="content" source="media/mailbox-recovery-in-exchange-online/new-mailbox-restore-request.png" alt-text="Screenshot shows an example to use the New-MailboxRestoreRequest command." border="false" lightbox="media/mailbox-recovery-in-exchange-online/new-mailbox-restore-request.png":::